 Many Learning Management System implementations fall at the first hurdle because L&D professionals fail to provide any real engagement strategy.
-If you fail to get your workforce engaged in their own development, you cannot expect your training campaign to be a success.
+If you fail to get your workforce engaged in their own development, you cannot expect your training campaign to be a success!

 Of course, support at every level depends on the quality of eLearning material presented.
-If the content is smart, relevant and informative, it is generally going to capture the imagination of learners.
+If the content is smart, relevant and informative, then it’s pretty likely to capture the imagination of learners.

 - Motivating staff to want to learn and offering a reward for doing so.